Cell site: Employment

 Cell site workers are called tower climbers or transmission tower workers.
 Transmission tower workers often work at heights of up to 1500 ft, performing installation, maintenance and repair work for cellular phone and other wireless communications companies.

 Spy agency setup

 According to documents leaked to Der Spiegel, the NSA sells a $40,000 "active GSM base station" to be used as a tool to mimic a mobile phone tower and thus monitor cell phones.

 In November 2014, The Wall Street Journal reported that the Technical Operations Group of the U.S. Marshals utilizes spy devices, known as "dirtboxes", to mimic powerful cell tower signals.
 Such devices are designed to cause mobile phones to switch over to the tower, as it is the strongest signal within reach.
 The devices are placed on airplanes to effectively create a "dragnet", gathering data about phones as the planes travel above populated areas.

-Off-grid systems

-An off-grid cell site is not connected to the public electrical grid.
-Usually the system is off-the-grid because of difficult access or lack of infrastructure.
-Fuel cell or other backup power systems are added to critical cell sites to provide day-to-day and emergency power.
-Traditionally, sites have used internal-combustion-engine-driven generator sets, however, being less efficient than public power, they increase operating expense and are a source of pollution (atmospheric, acoustic, etc.) and some are in areas protected by environment and landscape conservation.